VarunS1997/VSEOSS/README.md

 A Newtonian physics simulator.
 Ultimately, the project is intended to be used by introductory physics students to help them visualize basic simulations and see relevant calculations.

 # Sorter
+A visualizer for basic computer science sorting algorithms.
+Version history txt file supplies intended algorithms to be included.